ansible/ansible-documentation/docs/docsite/rst/playbook_guide/playbooks_handlers.rst

 Notifying handlers
 ------------------

 Tasks can instruct one or more handlers to execute using the ``notify`` keyword.
 The ``notify`` keyword can be applied to a task and accepts a list of handler names that are notified on a task change.
-Alternately, a string containing a single handler name can be supplied as well.
+Alternatively, a string containing a single handler name can be supplied as well.
 The following example demonstrates how multiple handlers can be notified by a single task:

 .. code-block:: yaml